 - Be Ruthless: You have such limited space that it’s best to pack just a few essential items that will last the entire trip.
-Whether you’re going swimming, hiking or spending days by the beach, just pack what you feel is necessary rather than going overboard.
+Whether you’re going swimming, hiking, or spending days by the beach, just pack what you feel is necessary rather than going overboard.

-- Invest in Your Suitcase: Bigger isn’t always better and this definitely applies to suitcases.
+- Invest in Your Suitcase: Bigger isn’t always better, and this definitely applies to suitcases.
 The best thing you can do is invest in a lightweight suitcase or bag.
 It may seem ridiculous, but you need to save as many of those precious kilos as possible.

 - Wear Your Heavy Clothes: Yes, you heard that right.
 If you wear the heaviest of your clothes on the plane, you’re going to save weight in your baggage, meaning you can take with you the things you thought you might have to leave at home.

-- Remember the Essentials: You know what we’re talking about: passport, travel insurance documents, boarding cards, mobile phone, accommodation documentation and of course, that all important foreign currency.
+- Remember the Essentials: You know what we’re talking about: passport, travel insurance documents, boarding cards, mobile phone, accommodation documentation, and of course, that all-important foreign currency.
 The holiday essentials.

-The short answer is yes, and it’s not just planes.
-Condoms can be taken on ferries, coaches or any other mode of transport you require to reach your destination.
+The short answer is yes, and it’s not just on planes.
+Condoms can be taken on ferries, coaches, or any other mode of transport you require to reach your destination.
 For air travel, there’s absolutely nothing wrong with taking condoms in both your checked luggage and carry-on, and there’s no need to be embarrassed either.
 It’s important to remember however that they need to be stored correctly in transit to retain their effectiveness.